 - Python with Django This framework has opened the doors to an easy solution to building a web-application with native Python programming language.
 Django interfaces with databases such as Microsoft’s SQL Server and MySQL.
 The selection of the database will come down to preference in the end.
 Django is still evolving rapidly and comes with a great knowledge base to trawl through when getting set up.

-- FreeCodeCamp offers some tutorial and courses on many specific parts of the back-end development.
+- FreeCodeCamp offers some tutorials and courses on many specific parts of the back-end development.
 Including Node and MongoDB.

 - Learn C# with this interactive learning tutorial and prepare yourself for the world of ASP.NET.